PropellerAero/cesium-webpack/README.md

 # cesium-npm
-A template project for running Cesium from NPM using webpack
+A minimal template project for running Cesium from NPM using webpack.
+This has been adapted from [cesium-webpack](https://github.com/mmacaula/cesium-webpack)

 ## Up and running